 Instead of helping our kids avoid difficulties, we need to help them get through difficulties.

 To do this, try to think of difficult circumstances as ‘teachable moments’ for your child.
 For example, if your daughter is being teased at school, take the opportunity to talk to your child about how to deal with troublesome personalities.
-Should she stand up for herself?
+Should they stand up for themselves?
 Or perhaps, depending on the behavior, walk away?
 When is it the right time to report to an authority?
-Help her understand the options, come to a conclusion and then if she is old enough, and it is safe to do so, have her advocate for herself.
+Help them understand the options, come to a conclusion and then if they are old enough, and it is safe to do so, have them advocate for themselves.
 I instruct my children to speak up for themselves if someone is mean.
 If the mean behavior continues or they feel unsafe, it is time to tell the teacher or school representative.